jdinh8124/Student-Grade-Table/README.md

 - The power of react and passing props making the UI more efficent
 - I believe that React makes writing our node backend a lot easier
 - Bootstrap makes css and media queries a lot easier
-- The bcrypt package mades handling passwords a lot easier
+- The bcrypt package makes handling passwords a lot easier

 ## Getting Started